Discover how EDS is powering discoveries in human health, diagnostics, and personalized medicine.

 Steps 1 and 2 are repeated until the longest oligo on the plate is completed.

 Following completion of the last synthesis cycle, enzymatic cleavage is performed to release oligo sequences downstream from the cleavage site.
-The resulting oligos are desalted, quantiﬁed, and normalized.
-Molecular biology-ready oligos are collected, immediately ready for the next step of the molecular biology workflow, and the SYNTAX System may be prepared for another run within just 30 minutes.
+The resulting oligos are desalted, quantified, and normalized.
+Molecular biology-ready oligos are collected, immediately ready for the next step of the molecular biology workflow.